On this page

 Supportive Measures.
 Non-disciplinary, non-punitive individualized services offered as appropriate, as reasonably available, and without fee or charge to the Complainant or the Respondent before or after the filing of a Formal Complaint or where no Formal Complaint has been filed.
 Such measures are designed to restore or preserve equal access to the College’s education program or activity without unreasonably burdening the other party, including measures designed to protect the safety of all parties or the College’s educational environment, or deter Prohibited Conduct.
 Supportive measures may include counseling, extensions of deadlines or other course-related adjustments, modifications of work or class schedules, campus escort services, mutual restrictions on contact between the parties, changes in work or housing locations, leaves of absence, increased security and monitoring of certain areas of the campus, and other similar measures.

 Timely Warning.
-A warning issued by the Director of Public Safety to the campus community to notify the community of a serious crime that constitutes an ongoing or continuing threat.
+A warning issued by the Director of Campus Safety to the campus community to notify the community of a serious crime that constitutes an ongoing or continuing threat.

 Title IX.
 Title IX of the Education Amendments of 1972 (20 U.S.C.A. § 1681) and its implementing regulations (34 C.F.R.
 Part 106).